Micro Master's Degree in Engagement of Employees and Organisational Learning

 3.2 Explore the critical contribution of employee engagement as a route to strategic and competitive

-3.4 Design and implement an HR action plans for promoting employee engagement and organisational performance.
+3.4 Design and implement an HR action plan for promoting employee engagement and organisational performance.

 4. Understand the correlation between organisational performance and management of Human Resources.